Types of Commercial Fishing Methods

-First, fishing boats are functional and not all are created equal.
+First, fishing boats are functional, and not all are created equal.
 Each one is designed and constructed based on their intended use.
-The depth of the water, the size of the fish they’re after, the length of their trips, weather, the size of the crew and what kind of fishing gear will be used all go hand in hand with design and functionality.
-Different fisheries have their own preferred methods and these differences in intended purpose and targets bring about a variety of fishing methods all around the world.
+The depth of the water, the size of the fish they’re after, the length of their trips, the weather, the size of the crew, and what kind of fishing gear will be used all go hand in hand with design and functionality.
+Different fisheries have their own preferred methods, and these differences in intended purpose and targets bring about a variety of fishing methods all around the world.

 We turn it over to our Head of Quality Control, Robert DiGregorio, as he presents you with some of the most common methods of catching fish and shellfish.

 In the Northeast, a very common fishing method is trawling.
 A trawl is a cone-shaped net that is pulled through the water at specific depths and speeds, depending on the target species.

 A common kind of trawler is the otter trawler.
 These trawlers have two otter boards called “doors” attached to either side of the net.
 These doors can weigh several hundred pounds and, when towed behind the boat, flare out and keep the net open.
 The mouth of the net is typically 30 feet to 100+ feet, depending on the size of the vessel and the fishery.
 Fish taken this way include porgies, whiting, butterfish, and any small schooling fish that swim in the mid-water column.
 These boats typically fish for one day at a time and can catch hundreds, even thousands of pounds of fish.
 In Alaska, huge trawlers can catch tons of Alaskan pollock in one tow, and over one million tons are taken this way every year.